Echo CS 400 Gas Saw Review: The Prosumer Standard for Performance

 Lugging Power and Engine Dynamics

-The heart of the Echo CS-400 is its 40.2cc professional-grade two-stroke engine.
-During our field tests, the engine demonstrated exceptional lugging power, the ability to maintain chain speed under heavy load without stalling.
-This is largely due to Echo’s precision porting and a high-efficiency carburetor that maintains an optimal air-fuel ratio across varying altitudes.
+The CS-400’s 40.2cc professional-grade two-stroke demonstrates exceptional lugging power — maintaining chain speed under heavy load without stalling.
+This comes from Echo’s precision porting and a high-efficiency carburetor that maintains optimal air-fuel ratio across varying altitudes.

-To combat dust and debris, Echo employs the G-Force Engine Air Pre-Cleaner™.
-By using centrifugal force to spin out larger particles before they reach the air filter, the system significantly extends the maintenance intervals for the heavy-duty, automotive-style air filter.
-This is a critical advantage when compared to the entry-level filtration found on the Husqvarna 120.
+Centrifugal force spins out larger particles before they reach the air filter, significantly extending maintenance intervals.
+This is a critical advantage over entry-level filtration found on cheaper competitors.

 Hardware Specifications